changelox/demo/README.md

 This repo is free and meant to play with to experience the usage of changelox.com

 Just try this
-1. Clone this repo
+1. Fork this repo
-   `git clone git@github.com:changelox/demo.git`
 2. Create a pull request
+3. Your pull request will turn red
-3. ... tbc :-)
+4. ... tbc :-)